LDEO-CREW/Pythonic-DISORT/README.md

 You may contact me, Dion, through dh3065@columbia.edu.

-This repository also includes our F2PY-wrapped Stamnes DISORT (version 4.0.99) in the `disort4.0.99_f2py` directory.
+Our **GitHub repository:** https://github.com/LDEO-CREW/Pythonic-DISORT also includes our F2PY-wrapped Stamnes DISORT (version 4.0.99) in the `disort4.0.99_f2py` directory.
 The original was downloaded from http://www.rtatmocn.com/disort/.
 The wrapper is inspired by https://github.com/kconnour/pyRT_DISORT.

 # Documentation
 https://pythonic-disort.readthedocs.io/en/latest/

-Also see the accompanying Jupyter Notebook: `Pythonic-DISORT.ipynb` in the `docs` directory of our GitHub repository: https://github.com/LDEO-CREW/Pythonic-DISORT.
+Also see the accompanying Jupyter Notebook `Pythonic-DISORT.ipynb` in the `docs` directory of our GitHub repository.
 The Jupyter Notebook provides comprehensive documentation, suggested inputs, explanations, mathematical derivations and verification tests.
 We highly recommend reading the non-optional parts of sections 1 and 2 before use.

 ## PyTest and examples of how to use PythonicDISORT

-Separate from the verification tests in the Jupyter Notebook, we used PyTest to recreate most of the test problems in Stamnes' `disotest.f90`, which is included in the `disort4.0.99_f2py` directory in this repository.
+Not only do we have verification tests in the Jupyter Notebook, we also used PyTest to recreate most of the test problems in Stamnes' `disotest.f90`;
+`disotest.f90` is included in the `disort4.0.99_f2py` directory of our GitHub repository.
 In these tests, the solutions from PythonicDISORT are compared against solutions from our F2PY-wrapped Stamnes' DISORT (version 4.0.99).
 With PyTest installed, execute the console command `pytest` in the `pydisotest` directory to run these tests.
-The `pydisotest` directory also contains Jupyter Notebooks, one for each test, to show how the test was implemented.
+The `pydisotest` directory also contains Jupyter Notebooks, one for each test, to show how the tests were implemented.
 These notebooks double up as examples of how to use PythonicDISORT.

 # Installation